-Chad Rubin has achieved a rare thing amongst marketplace sellers: a genuine, recognisable brand name that stands for something.
+Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 Not only that, his business was built selling on Amazon’s marketplace – a channel that gives sellers little control over how they market themselves.
 And he did it selling products that seldom get people excited: vacuum cleaner spares and accessories.

 In 2013 Chad’s company, Crucial Vacuum, made Inc.’s list of the fastest-growing private companies in the U.S., with $5.1 million in revenue the previous year.
 Another rare achievement and recognition for a marketplace seller.